Mohamed Salah: Liverpool

-2017–18: Record-breaking individual success
+2017–2018: Record-breaking individual success

-On 22 June 2017, Salah agreed a transfer to Liverpool.
+On 22 June 2017, Salah agreed a transfer to Premier League club Liverpool.
 He signed a long-term contract with the Reds for an initial £36.5m fee that could rise to £43m.
 The fee was a club record, eclipsing the £35m spent on Andy Carroll in 2011.
 He was assigned the number 11 shirt previously worn by Roberto Firmino who instead switched to number 9.
-He joined the club on 1 July upon the opening of the summer transfer window, becoming Liverpool's first Egyptian player.
-He scored on his Premier League debut against Watford in a 3–3 draw on 12 August.
-On 24 August, Salah scored his second goal for Liverpool, in a 2017–18 UEFA Champions League play-off round 4–2 win (6–3 agg) against Hoffenheim, his first goal at Anfield.
+He joined the club on 1 July upon the opening of the summer transfer window, becoming Liverpool's first Egyptian player, and scored on his Premier League debut against Watford in a 3–3 away draw on 12 August.
+On 24 August, Salah scored his second goal for Liverpool, in a 2017–18 Champions League play-off round 4–2 win (6–3 agg) against 1899 Hoffenheim, his first goal at Anfield.
 Three days later, Salah scored and assisted a goal in a 4–0 victory over Arsenal.
 For his performances in August, Salah was awarded Player of the Month by Liverpool supporters.
 On 17 October, Salah netted twice in a 7–0 Champions League win over Maribor, helping Liverpool to the joint-largest ever away win in the competition, and the largest away win by an English club.

-On 26 November, Salah scored the opener and refused to celebrate in a 1–1 home draw with his former team Chelsea out of respect for the club as well as victims of the North Sinai Mosque attack two days earlier.
+On 26 November 2017, Salah scored the opener and refused to celebrate in a 1–1 home draw with his former team Chelsea out of respect for the club as well as victims of the Sinai mosque attack two days earlier.
 Salah rose the top of the Premier League goalscoring charts by scoring twice after coming on as a substitute away at Stoke City on 29 November in a 3–0 win.
-The following month, Salah netted in a 4–0 win over AFC Bournemouth; a result which saw Liverpool become the first team in Premier League history to win four consecutive away league matches by a margin of at least three goals.
+The following month, Salah netted in a 4–0 win over Bournemouth; a result which saw Liverpool become the first team in Premier League history to win four consecutive away league matches by a margin of at least three goals.
 In the process, he also became the joint-second fastest player to reach 20 goals for Liverpool on his 26th appearance, behind George Allan who reached the milestone in 19 appearances in 1895.
 On 17 March 2018, Salah scored four goals in a 5–0 win over Watford, which was his first hat-trick for Liverpool.
 In this game, he also broke a record of scoring 36 times in his debut season for Liverpool, and also became the leading goalscorer in Europe's top five leagues – overtaking Barcelona's Lionel Messi and Tottenham striker Harry Kane.
 Following Salah's record-breaking goal exploits former Liverpool captain Steven Gerrard stated "we are witnessing the start of greatness".